sakilandorg/drupal/README.md

 * at the end, when all assignments have been resolved and all tests passed, create a pull request from the forked repository (source) back to the original (destination)

-* test site with be access locally at address http://drupal8.ddev.local if you setup system with ddev as described bellow, or on on http://drupal8.docker.localhost:8000/ if you use some other way.
+* test site with be access locally at address http://drupal8.ddev.site if you set system With DDev Local as described bellow, or on http://drupal8.localhost if you set site manually.
 * admin account:
 ```
 user: admin